konsoletyper/teavm-site/_docs/flavour/routing.md

 title: Routing
 ---

-Routing is a powerful Flavour feature that lets you easily create single-page web applications.

 # Creating a route interface

 The main purpose of the routing library in Flavour is to provide a type-safe way to generate and parse URLs.